 While the traditional methods of making didgeridoos remain highly valued, there have been some interesting trends and developments in recent years:

 - Non-traditional Materials: While eucalyptus remains the gold standard, makers are experimenting with bamboo, PVC, and various hardwoods.
 These materials offer different tonal qualities and may be more accessible depending on location.
-However, purists often argue that these lack the spiritual connection and unique sound of a termite-hollowed eucalyptus didgeridoo.
+That said, purists often argue that these lack the spiritual connection and unique sound of a termite-hollowed eucalyptus didgeridoo.

 - Adjustable Didgeridoos: Some innovative makers have developed didgeridoos with adjustable sections that allow players to change the instrument's length and, therefore, its key.
 This offers greater versatility for musicians who want to play in different keys or experiment with different sounds.